The Safest and Most Dangerous Places in Downtown Crossing, Boston, MA: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Downtown Crossing is $773 per year, which is $309 more than the national average and $499 more than Boston's city average.
-Below we compare neighborhoods similar to Downtown Crossing:
+The overall cost of crime per resident in Downtown Crossing is $773 per year, which is $309 more than the national average and $499 more than Boston's city average.
+The comparison below uses neighborhoods similar to Downtown Crossing:

 • In Central, Boston, MA, crime costs $654 per person, which is $119 less than in Downtown Crossing.